top of page

 Once upon a time, Jack and Andrea White had a website called Sykesville Online.
 Now there's this.

-It's a collection of stories, new and old, videos, photographs, and facts about the town of Sykesville and all thereabouts, as we set about to make it famous.
+It's a collection of stories, videos, photographs, and facts about the town of Sykesville and thereabouts, as we set about to make it famous.

 There will be books, each with several stories.
 Volume 1, The Town that Refused to Die, is ready.
-You can head down to Main Street in Sykesville and get a copy at A Likely Story Bookstore, or you can order a copy online.
+You can head to Main Street in Sykesville and get a copy at A Likely Story Bookstore, or you can order it online.

 To learn more, visit our About page.